 Their Years Together

 The first Riedmann home was on 3rd Street between Pine and Williams.
-In 1921 they moved to 504 Martha Street.
+In 1921 they moved to 504 Martha Street (at right).
 All 8 children were born at home.
-Madeline (Madge) arrived at the rented home on 3rd street.
+Madeline (Madge) arrived at the rented home on 3rd Street.
 All the others were born at 504 Martha in the front bedroom.
+The house still stands having undergone some alterations, including an addition on the west side.
 Al sold it in 1959 and moved to 1430 So.
 12 Street.

-The company originally sold pop labelled as Willow Springs Beverages.
+The company originally sold pop labeled as Willow Springs Beverages.
 Later it produced and sold Squirt, Dr. Pepper, Orange Crush, O-So Grape, Hires’s Root Beer and Mission Beverages.
-Eventually the plant was sold to 7-Up and he moved Willow Springs to 20th and N Street.
+Eventually, the plant was sold to 7-Up and he moved Willow Springs to 20th and N Street.
 Al’s hours were long and the building so cold he would come home chilled to the bone.
 Sometimes he would receive deep cuts in his fingers from bottles exploding.
 In later years the company would sell Goody Pop with 24 different flavors.
-The Willow Springs name is still in the Riedmann family having been passed on to Al’s son George after prohibition ended and in 1972 moved the business out to 8510 K St and began operating the business under the name Cornhusker Beverage, but still registered as Willow Springs Bottling.
-After George passed away in 2014 his daughters and son-in-law, Jim Sobczyk, owned the business.
+The Willow Springs name is still in the Riedmann family having been passed on to Al’s son George after prohibition ended.
+In 1972 George moved the business out to 8510 K St and began operating the business under the name Cornhusker Beverage, but still registered as Willow Springs Bottling.
+After George passed away in 2014 his daughters and son-in-law, Jim Sobczyk, inherited the business.
 When Jim passed away in 2020, Jim and Margie’s daughter Nicole took over the operations.
-Today it goes by the name Cornhusker Beverage and Bridal on 8510 K St. Cornhusker has long been the largest beer keg seller in Omaha.
+Today it goes by the name Cornhusker Beverage and Bridal at the same location.
+Cornhusker has long been the largest beer keg seller in Omaha.
 As time went on the company adapted to the changing business climate of mega-sized pop bottlers.
-Today it is still one of the largest keg sellers, their beverage catering services are in high in demand for weddings and special events, they have a complimentary bridal stationary business and also sell homebrewing equipment and ingredients for the DIY market.
-You could almost say they have gone full circle in the beer business when Al use to sell malt for making beer.
+Today it is still one of the largest keg sellers, their beverage catering services are in high demand for weddings and special events, they have a complimentary bridal stationery business and also sell homebrewing equipment and ingredients for the DIY market.
+You could almost say they have gone full circle in the beer business when Al used to sell malt for making beer.

 Frances was a great mother and homemaker.
 She was thrifty and with Al going into business, she really had to watch her pennies.
 She made clothes out of chicken feed sacks.
-They were made into colorful little girl’s dresses, boy’s shirts and aprons.
+They were made into colorful little girls’ dresses, boy’s shirts, and aprons.
 Out of sugar sacks she made bloomers, slips, sheets, mattress covers and dishtowels.
 She knew every which way to make hamburger dishes, and canned constantly.
-She baked fabulous kolache and cinnamon rolls, and her pork chops with sauerkraut and dumplings was always a family favorite.
+She baked fabulous kolache and cinnamon rolls, and her pork chops with sauerkraut and dumplings were always a family favorite.

 Every Sunday was Chicken Dinner Day at the Riedmann household.
 On Saturday evening or Sunday morning, Frances would chop the heads off 2 or 3 chickens, sometimes 4 as the family grew, with an ax over a tree stump.
 Sometimes Al would do it for her.
 After the chicken was dipped in hot water the girls would pluck the feathers, cut the chicken open, remove the insides and cut it up.
 She fried it on Sunday for dinner.
 It was always out of this world!!
 She also excelled with her pork roasts and liver dumpling soup.
 As they sat around the table enjoying their dinner together they would sing the Omaha song.